XGR Chain — Network Upgrade & Hardfork Process

 These changes still need testing.

-A “non-consensus” change can become dangerous if it accidentally changes state transition, block validation or transaction validation.
+A non-consensus change can become dangerous if it accidentally changes state transition, block validation or transaction validation.

-10. Published configuration vs runtime flags
+12. Published configuration versus runtime flags

 The published chain configuration defines network behavior.

-Runtime flags define local node behavior.
+Runtime flags define how a local node process runs.

 Examples of published configuration fields: